Understanding Roth IRA conversions

 Qualified distributions (withdrawals) from a Roth IRA are free from income tax.
 For a distribution of earnings to be considered qualified, it must:

-• Made due to disability
+• Due to disability

 401(k) conversion to a Roth IRA